Stigant/Covid-Blog-Post/README.md

 <h2> Data Acknowledgments </h2>

 The covid data all comes from [Our World in Data](https://ourworldindata.org/coronavirus).
-The population density is courtesy of the [World Bank](https://data.worldbank.org/indicator/EN.POP.DNST).
 Data on population weighted density comes from the European Commision's [Joint Research Centre](https://data.jrc.ec.europa.eu/dataset/jrc-luisa-udp-pwd-ref2016).